sklus949/SPLC/README.md

-# SPLC: Social Preference Learning for Crowd Robot Navigation
+# SPLC

 <!-- This repository contains the codes for our paper titled "Intrinsic-Motivation Multi-Robot Social Formation Navigation with Coordinated Exploration".
 For experiment demonstrations, please refer to the [youtube video](https://youtu.be/1MUAJavW0BE). -->

+This repository contains the codes for our paper titled "SPLC: Social Preference Learning for Crowd Robot Navigation".
+For experiment demonstrations, please refer to the [youtube video](https://youtu.be/vkWjg4Qcybg).